Alice in Wonderland syndrome, also known as Todd syndrome, is a rare condition affecting the sensory inputs in the brain.

 Elsberg syndrome is likely responsible for 10% of combined cauda equina syndrome and myelitis 1.

 Omodysplasia is an extremely rare short-limb skeletal dysplasia characterised by 1:

 Hip spine syndrome is one term used to describe the clinical association between hip osteoarthritis and degenerative lumbar spinal canal stenosis due to overlapping pain distribution.

 Patients with hip spine syndrome have hip and lumbar spine degeneration and present wit...

 The post cardiac arrest syndrome (PCAS) describes the clinicopathological state that manifests following most cardiac arrests.
 Clinically, it is manifested by a combination of neurological disturbance, multiorgan dysfunction and a systemic inflammatory response syndrome-like state.

-Godtfredsen syndrome is a rare syndrome of abducens and hypoglossal nerve palsies that localizes to a clival mass.
+Godtfredsen syndrome is a rare syndrome of abducens and hypoglossal nerve palsies that localises to a clival mass.